MrSalahshour/Deep-Learning-for-Image-Analysis-Course-Projects/README.md

 4 - AutoEncoders and its variants, VAEs

 5 - Train and test U-Net model to perform binary image segmentation with Whole Slide Images (WSI).

+6 - Generative Model by Denoising Score Networks: Implement and compare deterministic Euler and stochastic Langevin dynamics sampling methods to generate new samples from this distribution using the known score